JacksonBurns/fastsolv/paper/paper.md

 **add training details: number of epochs, learning rate, early stopping/patience, optimizer (adam)
 # Results
-Story now:
-- show results of big hyperparameter optimization.
-Model either chooses "naive nn magic," or physics-infused network
-- Then, evaluate model on the Boobier datasets to have a direct model comparison
-- Conclude: either physics infusion helps or doesn't
-- Also, training directly kinda gives better performance (if we showed interpolation, you can see improvement)

 We first evaluate the performance of the baseline unbranched model, which concatenates the solute and solvent descriptors and feeds them to an MLP.
 We used the hyperparameters summarized in the table below.

 \begin{table}[]